rll

 Reader's Notes: This first-person description of (1) late 19th century Manipur (an Indian state on the Eastern edge of the country), (2) British colonialism in India within a very specific set of circumstances and (3) what it was like as a British official's wife to be under attack and fleeing in late 19th century Manipur/South Asia.

-This book includes some sterotyping based on race, ethnicity and other characteristics that may shape society.
+This book includes some sterotyping based on race, ethnicity and other characteristics "that may shape society" (at least in the popular understanding of many late 19th century Westerners).
 Some might be repulsed by how oppression built around the concepts of gender, race, caste, and class are expressed throughout this story.
 It might be easy for a 21st century reader to pass these off as parodies of British colonial society at that time, but they seem to be expressions of the author's understanding of the world and that of her readers at the time.
 As much as we can know, her written words are facts of 19th century British colonial management -- as well as expressions of immoral, unethical and unprincipled, disgraceful, sometimes shocking and corrupt, even evil behaviors.
 This book may be hurtful to some.

 The Fantastic story of the “Heroine of Manipur” who led to bloody, battered survivors of the Manipur Mutiny to safety over some of the roughest roads in all of India.
 Includes 9 illustrations.
 “Manipur, Rebellion in (1891).
 This small state in north-eastern India southeast of Assam was a quasi-independent British protectorate ruled from 1834 by Chandra Kirti Singh (1832-1866).
 On his death his sons and other relatives formed numerous parties, each contending for the throne.
 In the midst of general unrest, on 24 March 1891 the British political agent and other resident British officials were murdered, and the residency in Manipur was attacked.
 The small surviving band of loyal sepoys was led to safety in India by Ethel St Clair Grimwood, the wife of the slain Political Resident.
 The British sent troops into the country and, after several encounters with the 3000-man Manipuri army, finally restored order.
 The offending princes were hanged or transported to the Andaman Islands.
 Mrs Grimwood was awarded the Royal Red Cross.”-Farwell